-10.4.5 Bottom Friction with split-explicit time splitting $(ln\bfrimp=F)$ key\dynspg\flt).
+10.4.6 Bottom Friction with split-explicit time splitting $(ln\bfrimp=F)$

+When calculating the momentum trend due to bottom friction in dynbfr:F90, the bottom velocity at the before time step is used.
+This velocity includes both the baroclinic and barotropic components which is appropriate when using either the explicit or filtered surface pressure gradient algorithms (key\dynspg\exp or key\dynspg\flt).
 Extra attention is required, however, when using split-explicit time stepping (key\dynspg\ts).
-In this case the free surface equation is solved with a small time step $rn_r r dt / nn_b a r o$ , while the three dimensional prognostic variables are solved with the longer time step of $rn_r r dt$ seconds.
+In this case the free surface equation is solved with a small time step rn\rdt|nn\baro, while the three dimensional prognostic variables are solved with the longer time step of rn\rdt seconds.
 The trend in the barotropic momentum due to bottom friction appropriate to this method is that given by the selected parameterisation (i.e. linear or non-linear bottom friction) computed with the evolving velocities at each barotropic timestep.